velartrill/velartrill.github.io/orig/kestrel.md

 At the head of the table, the ambassador rises to great me.

 "Kestrel-comrade.
 Thank you for coming.
 I apologize for disrupting your sleep."
-She touches me on the shoulder; I touch her shoulder in turn.
+She touches me on the shoulder; I touch hers in turn.
 Her voice is soft, but there is no trace of warmth in her eyes, and her expression is troubled.

 "I hope I can be of service, Ambassador.
 What's the situation?"